grleung/grleung.github.io/_projects/aerosol_heterogeneity.md

 ---
 layout: page
 title: Mesoscale Heterogeneity
 description: In the real world, aerosol emissions can be localized on mesoscales (i.e., on the order of 100km).
-I study how this spatial variability can drive mesoscale flows, including one we've termed the <b>"aerosol breeze"</b>, using idealized models and satellite case studies.
+The differing aerosol radiative effects between regions of high and low aerosol loading drives changes to the overall circulation.
+We've used idealized models and satellite case studies to study this phenomenon, which we call the <b>"aerosol breeze"</b>.
+Read more about aerosol breezes <a href='https://doi.org/10.1038/s41467-023-37722-3'>in this paper</a>, where we also discuss how important it is to represent mesoscale aerosol gradients in GCMs to accurately assess aerosol-cloud interactions.
 importance: 2
-img: assets/img/deforestation.png
+img: assets/img/aero_breeze.png
-short_img: assets/img/deforestation.png
+short_img: assets/img/aero_breeze.png
 ---